nunchistudio/blacksmith-devcenter/documentation/start/discover/gateway.md

 The gateway now exposes a route `POST` on `/api/users`.

 Finally, we add the integration `warehouse` in the `integrations` object.
-The integration takes a `mapping` in addition to `options`, specific to each kind of integration:
+The integration takes a `transformation` in addition to `options`, specific to each kind of integration:
 ```yml
 sources:
   - name: "api"